Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/14_Iteration_the_for_loop/README.md

 > The loop will keep running while the condition is true.

 3. And the final part is used to increase the counter for each iteration.
 To do this, we increase rep with 1 for each iteration.
-Example: `rep + 1`.
-But there's an operator we can use to write this in a shorter way, `rep++`
+Example: `rep = rep + 1`, `rep++` for shorts

 ```js
 for (let rep = 1; rep <= 10; rep++);